Bastardkb/bastardkb.github.io/fw/compile-firmware.md

 ## Github actions {#actions-requirements}

-If you want to use Github actions to compile your firmware (rather than the console), you will need to:
+If you want to use Github actions to compile your firmware (rather than doing it locally in the console), you will need to:

 - fork the BastardKB QMK Userspace repository
 - in the `Actions` tab, enable workflows